liamgilbert1/PeerPath/README.md

-# Fall 2024 CS 3200 Project Template Repository
+# Fall 2024 CS 3200 Project: PeerPath

-This repo is a template for your semester project.
-It includes most of the infrastructure setup (containers) and sample code and data throughout.
-Explore it fully and ask questions.
+PeerPath is designed to make the process of co-op easier.
+Whether it's asking any questions you may have, finding unbiased opinions on co-op roles, or making reviews yourself, PeerPath has you covered!

+PeerPath: an unfiltered network for professional development.

 ## Prerequisites